krissy980/Heads-or-tails-microbit/README.md

 > Open this page at [https://krissy980.github.io/heads-or-tails-microbit/](https://krissy980.github.io/heads-or-tails-microbit/)

+## How to use
+Shake the microbit for it to flip, press b to see who is winning.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.